 In both modes, customers can configure OpenAthens to add additional data attributes, for example, to provide richer reporting capabilities or to enhance personalization features on some publisher websites.

 Data exchange with Service Providers

 For a Service Provider to authorize access to its online content OpenAthens needs to pass a limited set of data attributes when a user authenticates.
 By default, only a unique identifier for a user is required together with the organization the user belongs to.
 The identifier is unique to each Service Provider and is anonymous, Service Providers cannot identify an individual from this information and therefore cannot provide personalization services such as alerts.

 Customers can configure OpenAthens to send additional information to Service Providers if required.

 Data is exchanged using the SAML 2.0 standard and messages passed to Service Providers are encrypted and signed using XML cryptography and TLS.

 All live OpenAthens data is stored with the Google Cloud Platform and all personally identifiable data is stored within the Europe West region which is in London UK.
 The data storage is a combination of Google’s fully managed relational database, (Cloud SQL), and Apache Cassandra.

 Backups and recovery

 To ensure data can be recovered in the event of a failure we take daily backups and store them in Google Cloud and separately within the DigitalOcean cloud service for additional redundancy.
-Backups are AES-256 encrypted and are retained for a maximum of 7 days.
-Recovery of data is tested every 6 months.
+Backups are AES-256 encrypted and are retained for a maximum of 30 days.

 Who can access data?